vdeshpande-confluent/finserv-flink-workshop/lab2.md

   WATERMARK FOR order_time AS order_time - INTERVAL '5' SECOND
 );
 ```
+Noticed the `WATERMARK` clause - it is used to handle event-time processing in Flink.
+By specifying WATERMARK FOR order_time AS order_time - INTERVAL '5' SECOND, we define a watermark for the order_time field.
+This watermark ensures that any event with a timestamp that is more than 5 seconds behind the current processing time is considered late.
+Watermarks help Flink handle out-of-order events and allow for more accurate event-time processing.
+You can read more about watermarks and event time [here.](https://docs.confluent.io/cloud/current/flink/concepts/timely-stream-processing.html#event-time-and-watermarks)

 Now create a new Flink job to join all three tables `Stock Orders <-> Users Profile <-> Stock Prices` and insert data into `stock_price_data_product` table .